 A Boy's Dream transposes the illustrations of ancient flying machines from my favourite childhood book into scenes in my condo.

-In Old Shacks - New Context I have photographed the ramshackle cabins in Finns Slough in Richmond, BC and put them in a new context - the inside of my condo.
+In Old Shacks - New Context I have photographed the ramshackle cabins in Finn Slough in Richmond, BC and put them in a new context - the inside of my condo.
 This allows the shacks to be appreciated as very unique sculptural objects.

 In Appropriated Art I have extracted certain sections of classical paintings and blended them into compatible spaces in my house.
 This is my way of “collecting” the art and making it my own.
 I also like the clash of the old Master’s images with the interior of a modern house.